Local Council Tax Reduction Scheme

 After a claim has been made and put into payment it is not normally necessary to complete another full form unless there is a break in your entitlement.

-If you don't have internet access, you can visit a One Stop Shop or Idea Store to use the internet free of charge.
+If you don't have internet access, you can visit an Idea Store to use the internet free of charge.